top of page

 PREDICT – Predictive algorithm for assessing external validity and identifying contextual tailored interventions

 Leveraging large language models for predictive insights in food policy and behavioural interventions.
+Pre-print available here; published in Discover Foodhere (Aug 2025).

 PREDICT II – Extending predictive algorithms to food and energy interventions